a2liu/docgen/_TODO.md

    *  Turning the `index-docgen` layout into something that looks good
    *  Moving the browser directly to any DocGen errors on opening the window
    *  Fixing minor formatting problems that come from markdown being stupid
-*  Add support for
-   *  More complicated list generation, i.e. specifying type of list beforehand, that kind of stuff
-*  Add formatting for
+   *  Bibliography formatting
-   *  [x] LaTeX's typewriter font for code
 *  Add features
+   *  Essays
       *  MLA formatted essays, Times New Roman, Double Spaced.
       *  Chicago formatted essays
+   *  ODF
+      *  Markdown to ODF and back again
+      *  Rendered webpage to ODF
    *  Scientific papers
    *  Simple slideshows
    *  List PDF's in index